LosAlamosAl/losalamosal.me/content/posts/auto-deploy-lambda-layer.md

 ## Use the Layer with CloudFormation

 At this point, the layer has been installed in your account and you've captured its ARN.
 This ARN can now be used by CloudFormation to augment a lambda function.
-In the [companion GitHub repository](https://github.com/LosAlamosAl/aws-play/tree/main/lambda/deploy-lambda-layer) for this post I've createded a [sample CloudFormation template](https://github.com/LosAlamosAl/aws-play/blob/main/lambda/deploy-lambda-layer/lambda_with_layer.yml) that uses a lambda layer.
+In the [companion GitHub repository](https://github.com/LosAlamosAl/aws-play/tree/main/lambda/deploy-lambda-layer) for this post I've created a [sample CloudFormation template](https://github.com/LosAlamosAl/aws-play/blob/main/lambda/deploy-lambda-layer/lambda_with_layer.yml) that uses a lambda layer.
 The relavant resource for the lambda function that I use to test for correct installation is shown below.

 {{< highlight yaml "linenos=table,hl_lines=26 12-24,linenostart=1" >}}
 TestLambda: